filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/solidity-libraries/index.md

 - Simplify the interaction with the Filecoin storage market, miner actors, the verified registry for FIL+ automation, and more.
 - Filecoin-specific data types such as `FilAddress`, `FilActorID`, `CIDs`, storage deals, and more.
 - OpenZeppelin-like utilities specific to Filecoin.
-- CBOR serialization and deserialization for params and return data.
+- CBOR serialization and deserialization for parameters and return data.

 In order to access exported Filecoin built-in actor methods in your smart contract, you will need to import Filecoin.sol in your Solidity project.
 As they are embeddable libraries, they don't need to be present on-chain.
 You can just import the library you desire and call its methods.